indiebash/Bitbox/README.md

 # FugueSynth

-A web based synthesizer for creating musical compositions using the fugue technique.
+A web-based multihead sequencer and synthesizer for creating music using the fugue composition technique.